-Career planning tools help students identifiy their own strengths and weaknesses, character traits, biases and preferences, and more.
-By conducting an honest self-evaluation, you begin to gain awareness of your innermost drives, desires and belief systems so you can understand where you may best succeed in the work world.
+Career planning tools help students identify their strengths and weaknesses, character traits, biases and preferences, and more.
+By conducting an honest self-evaluation, you gain awareness of your innermost drives, desires, and belief systems to understand where you may best succeed in the work world.

-We invite you to contact a Career Services' Career Planning Counselor to explore using our career planning tools.
+We invite you to explore our career planning tools and to contact a Career Services' Career Planning Counselor to review the results.

-- Academic Advising Resources – WSU (Wayne State University) Advising Quick Links to help with academic planning.
+- Academic Advising Resources - WSU Advising Quick Links to help with academic planning.

-- America's Career InfoNet – DOL Career OneStop resource for career and job search.
+- Career OneStop - A resource for career exploration, training, and jobs.

-- CashCourse – WSU-sponsored site that provides resources for developing financial literacy.
+- CashCourse - a WSU-sponsored site that provides resources for developing financial literacy.